okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.08.1

-- When an [IDPS API](/docs/reference/api/idps/) SSO call was created that included a `fromURI` parameter, an HTTP 500 error was returned.
-(OKTA-407425)

 - When a native SSO [token exchange](/docs/reference/api/oidc/#token) call was created, an invalid scope was accepted and tokens were returned.
 (OKTA-417808)

-- Registration Inline Hooks didn’t correctly display an error message to the end-user when the response included the `errorCauses` object with an `error-summary` [parameter](/docs/reference/registration-hook/#error).
+- Registration Inline Hooks didn’t correctly display an error message to the end user when the response included the `errorCauses` object with an `error-summary` [parameter](/docs/reference/registration-hook/#error).
 (OKTA-409142)

 ### Monthly Release 2021.08.0